JHWebDeveloper/Able2Deux/README.md

 - Holding shift allows for fine tuning of Position, Scale and Crop sliders and number fields.
 - Pressing Up and Down arrows now control which media item is selected.
 - Keyboard Shortcuts in batch selector for Copy All Settings (Ctrl|Cmd+C), Paste Settings (Ctrl|Cmd+V), Duplicate Media(Ctrl|Cmd+D), Remove Media (Backspace|Delete), Move Up (Ctrl|Cmd+ArrowUp) and Move Down (Ctrl|Cmd+ArrowDown)
-- Start and end timecode fields now turn red when start exceeds or matches end, start exceeds or matches media duration or end is set to zero.
+- Screen record timer, start and end timecode fields now turn red when set to a values that will result in empty media.

 ### Fixed
 - Bug preventing negative sign and leading decimal point from being typed into the number fields next to the sliders.